himmat-bhanushali/falkonry-python-client/README.md

 response = fclient.get_historical_output(assessment, options)

 '''If data is not readily available then, a tracker id will be sent with 202 status code.
-While falkonry will genrate ouptut data
+While falkonry will generate output data
  Client should do timely pooling on the using same method, sending tracker id (__id) in the query params Once data is available server will response with 200 status code and data in json/csv format.'''